 For as Paul reminds us in our text for today, whatever we squander in the way of opportunities or moments will be lost to the Kingdom and gobbled up by the darkness.
 We must “walk circumspectly” – pay careful attention for goodness’ sake – at every moment, in every situation.

 The anonymous author of the Liber was observing the same.
 He explained that it is the plight of people, fallen in sin, to struggle to recover and put to good use the gifts and abilities God has invested in them as His image-bearers.
-We must work hard to discover, develop, and deploy our God-given time and skills, and even then, without “vigilance of mind,” the potential these hold for Kingdom progress can be lost to us and others.
+People who do not know the Lord, he observed, do not succeed well at this, at least not so that God is glorified.
+We must not live like the lost; rather, we must work hard to discover, develop, and deploy our God-given time and skills.
+Even then, though, without “vigilance of mind,” the potential these hold for Kingdom progress can be lost to us and others.

 We need continuous renewal from the Lord if we are to be of use for the progress of His righteousness, peace, and joy in the Spirit (Rom.
 14.17, 18).
 We are easily distracted, give in to temptation more than we should, fail to take our lives seriously, and harbor feelings of fear, doubt, and uncertainty, which keep us from fulfilling our calling to the Kingdom and glory of God (1 Thess.
 2.12).